npodrascanin9/Invoice-Engine/readme.md

 ## 1) What's the business problem?
 This mini project belongs to the domain of transport and freight forwarding, specifically invoice management.
-When creating an invoice, the buyer and the seller as contractual parties agree on a **parity (obligation)** — who owes what percentage of the costs.
+When creating an invoice, the buyer and the seller as contractual parties agree on a **incoterm (obligation)** — who owes what percentage of the costs.

 Incoterm obligation rules table:
 <img width="1382" height="307" alt="image" src="https://github.com/user-attachments/assets/defb45f7-1a93-4a2f-ac45-6cde0728127f" />